Student Data Science Challenge

 Stay tuned for details about this year’s challenge and awards.

 Participation from professionals from the analytics community is key to the success of the MinneMUDAC competition.
-Judges/Mentors are grouped into small teams of 3 or 4 (ideally with at business professional, a technologist, and an academic to create a blended mentoring teams).
-If you are a business professional that’s been pitched a presentation before, a technologist that understands computer science and/or math/stats, or an academic that regularly engages students, then you are qualified to be on a judging team.
+Judges/Mentors are grouped into small teams of 3 or 4 (ideally with a business professional, a technologist, and an academic to create a blended mentoring team).
+If you are a business professional who’s been pitched a presentation before, a technologist who understands computer science and/or math/stats, or an academic who regularly engages students, then you are qualified to be on a judging team.
+Judges are needed in-person from 9am-noon on April 5th.
 Register on the registration page by selecting the Judge/Mentor option.

 Note: competition guidelines, details, and timeline are still being finalized and are subject to change.
 Participants are expected to abide by the MinneAnalytics Code of Conduct.